haraka/Haraka/docs/plugins/note.md

 Potential reasons to use *note* in your plugin:

-* So your plugin results appear in *watch* output, in your web browser.
+* To have plugin results appear in [watch](http://haraka.github.io/manual/plugins/watch.html) output, in your web browser.

 * To store results and emit log entries in one line of code.

-* To do all your plugins processing, have the results stored for you and then have a single LOGINFO message summarize the results.
+* To do all your plugins processing, have the results stored for you and then emit a single LOGINFO message to summarize the results.

 Towards those goals, **Note** provides some help.
 Here's how: